Geodels/gospl/docs/tech_guide/ero.rst

 River incision, associated sediment transport and subsequent deposition are critical elements of landscape evolution models.

-In goSPL, a detachment-limited approach is implemented.
+In goSPL, both **detachment** and **transport-limited** approaches are implemented.

 The detachment-limited hypothesis supposes that erosion is not limited by a transport capacity but instead by the ability of rivers to remove material from the bed.
+In the transport-limited case, the concentration of sediment in the flow hinders the erosive ability of the flow.

-The sediment erosion rate is expressed using a **stream power** formulation function of river discharge, precipitation and slope (`Howard et al., 1994 <https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/94JB00744%4010.1002/%28ISSN%292169-9356.TECTOP1>`_).
+In both cases, the sediment erosion rate is expressed using a **stream power** formulation function of river discharge, precipitation, slope and upstream sediment flux (`Howard et al., 1994 <https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/94JB00744%4010.1002/%28ISSN%292169-9356.TECTOP1>`_).

 .. note::